SergantDornan/mik32-loader/README.md

 mik32Load uninstall # uninstall mik32Loader
 ```
 # mik32Load
-you can launch loader from any folder
+you can launch loader from any directory

-to launch loader type "mik32Load"
+to launch loader type "mik32Load" from any directory, this directory will be passed to C-CPP-builder

 Everything you type after mik32Load will be passed as arguments to C-CPP-builder: https://github.com/SergantDornan/C-Cpp-builder, read about arguments there